Begin Main Content Area

 What happens when I get approved?

-You’ll receive written notification from the PA Bureau of Workers’ Compensation to provide to your insurance carrier.
-The 5% discount will be calculated and applied at the next policy renewal date following certification.
+You’ll receive written notification from the Pennsylvania Bureau of Workers’ Compensation to provide to your insurance carrier.
+The 5 percent discount will be calculated and applied at the next policy renewal date following certification.

-You'll be notified by phone or in writing of reasons your applicaton is being disapproved, and we'll provide technical assistance to make corrections.
-If all of the corrections are made, certification approval will be granted.
+You'll be notified by email that your applicaton is being disapproved, and we'll provide technical assistance to make corrections.
+If all the corrections are made, certification approval will be granted.

 Do I have to repeat this whole process to qualify for the discount in the future?

 No. In the years following initial certification, a renewal application will be sent to your HandS user account approximately 90 days in advance of your annual workers' compensation policy renewal date.
 Updating information, submitting and signing the form is all that's required.
-By signing the form you are attesting that the committee continues to operate and meet all certification requirements.
-For employers who have not elected to use HandS, paper renewal forms will continue to be sent out approximately 60-90 days in advance of policy renewal dates.
-However, we anticipate that electronic filing will be mandatory in the future.
+By signing the form, you are attesting that the committee continues to operate and meet all certification requirements.

-How long can I receive the 5% discount?
+How long can I receive the 5 percent discount?

-As long as you continue to follow the state’s workplace safety committee requirements and regulations, you are eligible for the 5% discount.
+If you continue to follow the state’s workplace safety committee requirements and regulations, you are eligible for the 5 percent discount.

 Still not sure?

-Receiving the 5% discount is just the beginning.The National Safety Council estimates that for every $1 of direct costs (medical and workers’ compensation) of a lost-time injury, between $4 and $8 is spent on indirect costs – things like lost or spoiled production, damaged equipment, worker retraining, accident investigation, etc.
+Receiving the 5 percent discount is just the beginning.The National Safety Council estimates that for every $1 of direct costs (medical and workers’ compensation) of a lost-time injury, between $4 and $8 is spent on indirect costs – things like lost or spoiled production, damaged equipment, worker retraining, incident investigation, etc.

 So, for every injury you prevent, you could save time, business costs and manpower.
-That 5% discount is starting to look more and more like icing on the cake.
+That 5 percent discount is an additional boost to your bottom line.

 Call 717-772-1635 today to request your packet and start saving!

-That’s because they set up state-certified workplace safety committees, which SAVE each of them 5% on their workers’ compensation insurance premiums.
+That’s because they set up state-certified workplace safety committees, which SAVE each of them 5 percent on their workers’ compensation insurance premiums.

 Getting Started Checklist

 Assess!
-Examine incident trends and rates for your industry, as well as the rates and types of accidents and illnesses your workplace is experiencing.
+Examine incident trends and rates for your industry, as well as the rates and types of incidents and illnesses your workplace is experiencing.

 Assemble!
 Assemble your committee members to establish safety goals and procedures for your workplace.